chklopp/Separate_haplotypes_with_toulbar2/README.md

-                        if the alignment is already performed --optime OPTIME       optimisation time in seconds --groups GROUPS       groups produced in a previous step (two columns, one for contigs and one for group, start at 0 --groups_weight GROUPS_WEIGHT
+                        if the alignment is already performed --optime OPTIME       optimisation time in seconds --groups GROUPS       groups produced in a previous step (two columns, one for contigs and one for group, start at 0
-                        weight of the group constraint in the model

 </pre>